-The three-semester, 100 percent online, 36-credit Master of Education in Integrative Learning compels individuals to develop systematic approaches to teaching and learning and includes practical strategies for designing learning environments that meet the needs of a culture in rapid transition through enabling educators to expand on their existing knowledge and explore an Area of Emphasis.
+The three-semester, 100 percent online, 36-credit Master of Education in Integrative Learning compels individuals to develop systematic approaches to teaching and learning.
+Students will learn practical strategies for designing learning environments that meet the needs of a culture in rapid transition.

 Note: The Montessori Integrative Learning program is not linked to Massachusetts teacher licensure.